vivekbiju/EvalGated-News-Classifier/README.md

 ## Overview

-This repository implements Option D (Evaluation-Gated News Classifier API).
+This repository implements an Evaluation-Gated News Classifier.
 The system enforces strict quality standards by gating deployments through automated evaluation pipelines.
 If a code change or prompt update causes the Macro F1 score on a golden dataset to drop below `0.75`, the GitHub Actions CI/CD pipeline fails and blocks deployment to Hugging Face Spaces.

 ## Features